 I texted one of my Guatemalan friends here, Pupas to ask where it was.

 There is no post office in Sololá, he insisted.
 But “hay un correo en Pana.”

 A few beats later, he responded: “Pienso que ya no existe,” I think it does not exist anymore.

 Apparently a lot of Guatemalans don’t think about mail all that much.

 So I asked a uniformed security guard.
-Yeah, he told me in Spanish.
+Yeah, he told me.
 Over on Calle Principal.
 I took the bait and made the walk.
 The the locale he described, there was indeed an office of sorts, but it had more the look of an empty warehouse.
 The woman walking around within looked surprised to see.

 They had no stamps, and I couldn’t mail from there, she said.
 To go to an actual post office, she said, I would need to take a boat to San Pedro.

 I’m still keeping the hope alive over here, so I searched for the San Pedro post office on my phone.
 Sure enough, it came up! — next to small, red lettering that read “permanently closed.”

 It was time to go see Mike, expat owner of Pana’s Crossroads Cafe and explainer of all town oddities and happenings.

 As I collapsed onto one of the wooden stools at the counter, I sighed.